qdang2025/qdang2025/README.md

 <h1>Hey there!
 Welcome to My GitHub Page!</h1>
 <p>I'm so glad you found your way to my GitHub page.
 I'm a proficient programmer and tech enthusiast who loves to share my projects and ideas with the world.
-On this page, you'll find a collection of my personal projects, along with the source code and documentation for each one.</p>
+On this page, you'll find a collection of my personal and class projects, along with the source code and documentation for each one.</p>
 <p>Whether you're here to learn, be inspired, or just check out what I've been up to, I hope you'll find something that interests you.
 So go ahead and take a look around!</p>

 <h3>Private Repos</h3>